-Born and raised in Anderson, IN, singer/songwriter Jon McLaughlin began taking classical piano lessons at an early age.
-Though he lost interest in the instrument during high school and was sidelined by an accident that injured both wrists, he rediscovered his talent during senior year and began incorporating his piano skills into soulful pop music.
+Born and raised in Anderson, Indiana, singer/songwriter Jon McLaughlin began taking classical piano lessons at an early age.
+Though he lost interest in the instrument during high school and was side-lined by an accident that injured both wrists; he rediscovered his talent during senior year and began incorporating his piano skills into soulful pop music.
 McLaughlin enrolled in the music program at Anderson University, where he studied piano and spent his free time writing songs.
 Eventually, he won a school competition that allowed him to release his self-titled debut album in 2004.

 McLaughlin parted ways with Island after the release of OK Now.
 In 2011, he rallied with the self-released Forever If Ever.
 The album gained enough good word of mouth that he wound up with a contract with Razor & Tie, who added a couple of tunes to Forever If Ever and released it under the title Promising Promises.
 Two years later, the all-new Like Us appeared on Razor & Tie. ~ Marisa Brown